Coke Studio Pakistan: History

 Coke Studio originated in Brazil in 2007 as a music project, initially named Estúdio Coca-Cola, with the aim of blending the styles of two Brazilian artists.
 The concept was adopted by Nadeem Zaman, Marketing Head of The Coca-Cola Company, who partnered with Rohail Hyatt, a former member of the Pakistani band Vital Signs, to create a Pakistani version of the show in 2008.
 The inaugural season premiered with a live audience and was met with immense success.
 Production was handled by Hyatt, his wife Umber Hyatt, and Nofil Naqvi, a Pakistani cinematographer.

 Rohail Hyatt remained the executive producer for the show until season six, stepping down in 2013 after five years.
 He was succeeded by Bilal Maqsood and Faisal Kapadia of the band Strings, who produced the show until the end of season ten.
 Strings announced that season ten would be their last.
 In March 2018, Ali Hamza and Zohaib Kazi were announced as the producers for season eleven, but they left after the season concluded.
 Rohail Hyatt made a comeback in 2019 to produce season twelve and continued at the helm for season thirteen as well.
 After season thirteen, Hyatt recommended Xulfi to lead production for the fourteenth season, which aired in 2022.

+In August 2026, Coca-Cola announced Coke Studio Nu.WAV, a distinct platform within the wider Coke Studio Pakistan ecosystem.
+Executive produced by filmmaker Kamal Khan, it is not a new season of Coke Studio Pakistan nor intended to replace the main series.